 Now that you know what the bounce rate actually means, I'll explain in the next step where you can read this value.
 To do this, you need to look at the Google Analytics data of your website.
 In addition to the bounce rate, Google Analytics also provides other exciting metrics that help you interpret user behavior.
 Unfortunately, it would go beyond the scope of this article to go into these in detail.

 How to set up Google Analytics in WordPress is explained by Jonas Tietgen from WP Ninjas in this tutorial.

 First, log in to Google Analytics.
 Select the "Audience Overview" tab there.
-Here are also many other metrics that can be very useful.
+Here you will also find many other metrics that can be very useful.
 This is where all your bounce rate information is listed.
 You can see here how high your homepage bounce rate is and how your subpages and other links are performing.
 This will give you a better and clearer insight.
-For the entire site, simply click on the bounce rate metric, which also includes a graph for the defined time period.
+For the entire website, simply click on the bounce rate metric, which also includes a graph for the defined time period.

 6 Ways to Improve Your Bounce Rate: